ev3dev/ev3dev/docs/getting-started/evb.rst

 Communication Requirements
 ==========================

-You will need *one* of the following to establish communication to the PiStorms:
+You will need *one* of the following to establish communication to the EVB:

-* A USB Wi-Fi dongle attached to the Raspberry Pi [#]_
+* A USB Wi-Fi dongle attached to the BeagleBone [#]_
-* The built-in Wi-Fi on Raspberry Pi 3
 * An Ethernet cable

 .. [#] A list of known working Wi-Fi dongles can be found on the